 Kirk Burrowes Gave Everything He Had to Bad Boy Entertainment

-A proud native of New York, Kirk Burrowes first came across Sean Combs when they were just young kids exploring their passion for hip-hop and trying to find their place in this world.
-He thus vividly remembers when his childhood friend dropped out of Howard University’s business program at age 19, just to start dabbling in the industry as a background dancer and intern.
+A proud native of New York, Kirk Burrowes first encountered Sean Combs when they were young kids exploring their passion for hip-hop and trying to find their place in the world.
+He thus vividly remembers when his childhood friend dropped out of Howard University’s business program at the age of 19, only to start dabbling in the industry as a background dancer and intern.
 However, instead of following in his footsteps, he chose to complete his education and graduated from Saint Joseph’s University with a Bachelor’s in Marketing in the mid-to-late 1980s.

 Kirk subsequently kickstarted his career as the East Coast Marketing Manager at Orion Pictures in January 1987, where he served for 5 years until he believed he had found his true calling.
 He had admittedly maintained his bond with Sean, so he was impressed by his ambition to be a pop-culture shaker at a time when things were already evolving, as well as his uniquely cunning ideas.
 Therefore, when the opportunity arose, the duo joined forces to co-found their own record label, Bad Boy Entertainment, with the former initially holding the internal position of General Manager.